mrbalov/mrb/_drafts/composable-frontend-explained-how-to-build-a-future-proof-ui-architecture.md

 1. **<a href="https://www.netlify.com/guide-to-composable-architecture/" rel="noopener noreferrer" target="_blank">Composable Architecture</a>** [10] is an architectural style that promotes building software systems from small, independent, and reusable blocks, similar to Lego.
 2. **<a href="https://microfrontend.dev/" rel="noopener noreferrer" target="_blank">Composable Frontend</a>** [14] is a particular case of the Composable Architecture, that promotes building frontends from small and independent bits of UI, similar to Lego.
 3. **<a href="https://micro-frontends.org/" rel="noopener noreferrer" target="_blank">Micro Frontends</a>** [3][14] is an architectural style that is all about building frontends around business domains, that are independently developed and deployed.
 Similar to the Microservices Architecture.
-4. **<a href="https://jamstack.org/" rel="noopener noreferrer" target="_blank">Jamstack</a>** [5] “is an architectural approach that decouples the web experience layer from data and business logic, improving flexibility, scalability, performance, and maintainability”.
+4. **<a href="https://jamstack.org/" rel="noopener noreferrer" target="_blank">Jamstack</a>** [5][37] stands for JavaScript, APIs, and Markup.
+“It is an architectural approach that decouples the web experience layer from data and business logic, improving flexibility, scalability, performance, and maintainability”.
 5. **<a href="https://jamstack.org/" rel="noopener noreferrer" target="_blank">Atomic Deploys</a>** [5] is a way of arranging zero-downtime releases by immutable builds, that are replaced in the runtime and not causing the maintenance period.
 Close to the blue-green deployment.
 6. **<a href="https://atomicdesign.bradfrost.com/" rel="noopener noreferrer" target="_blank">Atomic Design</a>** [13] is an approach of building UIs from elements split by different levels: atoms, molecules, organisms, templates, and pages.
 7. **<a href="https://en.m.wikipedia.org/wiki/Headless_software" rel="noopener noreferrer" target="_blank">Headless Software</a>** [17] is a kind of software that can operate without a GUI.
 E.g., for CMS, it is not required to present data in GUI.